omares/set-me-up/README.md

 ### Customize set-me-up

-set-me-up will favor your version of a file, when you provide one, through the power of [rcm tags](http://thoughtbot.github.io/rcm/rcup.1.html).
-This mitigates the need to adjust the files that come with set-me-up and gives high customizability:
+Through the power of [rcm tags](http://thoughtbot.github.io/rcm/rcup.1.html) set-me-up will favor your version of a file, when you provide one.
+This mitigates the need to adjust the files that come with set-me-up and gives high customizability.

+#### Hooks

+For greater flexibility set-me-up provides two hook points.
+Before and after source the module script.

 1. Fork the repository
 2. Create a new rcm tag, by creating a new folder prefixed `tag-` inside the [`.dotfiles`](.dotfiles) directory: `.dotfiles/tag-mydiary`